-The interviewer must begin by attempting to establish rapport, then use these interview questions as a guide to interview the student who either made a threat or exhibited a behavior of concern.
-Try to use open-ended questions rather than leading questions.
+The interviewer must begin by attempting to establish rapport, then use these interview questions to interview the student who either made a threat or exhibited a behavior of concern.
 Consider the developmental level of the student and adjust the language of the questions accordingly.
 Ask follow-up questions, as appropriate.